 We have in the past and may continue to experience disruption as a result of catastrophic events.
-The occurrence of a catastrophic event, such as a global pandemic like the COVID-19 pandemic or the consequences of climate change, may result in our inability to continue business operations and may result in system interruptions, reputational harm, delays in application development, lengthy interruptions in our services, breaches of data security and loss of critical data, such as player, customer and billing data, as well as intellectual property rights, software, or other relevant data regarding operations, and there can be no assurances that our insurance policies will provide coverage for any resulting losses, which could have a material adverse effect on our business, financial condition, and results of operations.
+The occurrence of a catastrophic event may result in our inability to continue business operations and may result in system interruptions, reputational harm, delays in application development, lengthy interruptions in our services, breaches of data security and loss of critical data, such as player, customer and billing data, as well as intellectual property rights, software, or other relevant data regarding operations, and there can be no assurances that our insurance policies will provide coverage for any resulting losses, which could have a material adverse effect on our business, financial condition, and results of operations.